-- Long service award of a £100 voucher awarded to all employees upon achievement of 25 years' service. - We can award one-off payments to recruit or retain employees in key posts to ensure we maintain a skilled and experienced workforce.
+- Long service award of a £100 voucher awarded to all employees upon achievement of 25 years' service. - One-off payments to recruit or retain employees in key posts to ensure we maintain a skilled and experienced workforce.
 Managers are required to consider the wider impact on protected characteristics before awarding a payment.